milkey-mouse/SteamBulkSeller/README.md

 # Steam Bulk Seller

 If you're like me, you don't care much about custom emoji or whatever collecting Steam Trading Cards get you.
-Instead, sell each of the cards for ~10¢ each.
-If you've got an inventory with hundreds of cards, this can make you enough money in your Steam wallet to buy a few cheap games.
+Instead, you can sell each of the cards for about 10¢ each.
+If you've got an inventory with hundreds of cards, this can make you enough money (in Steam store credit) to buy a few cheap games.

 This small JavaScript snippet automatically sells all of the Steam trading cards in your inventory.
 It sells them for the median price of each card for the past week's sales.